An Out of Court Disposal (OoCD) is a way to let police deal with less serious, and often first time, offending.

 Joint Cleveland and Durham Out of Court Disposal Scrutiny Panel

 Cleveland Police and Durham Constabulary established the OoCD panel in 2013.
 It was one of the first in the country.

 Members of the panel are not police officers.
 Staff from a range of partner agencies make up the panel.
-This allows them to review a selection of anonymised cases independently.
-Police have earlier resolved cases with an OoCD.
+As a result, they review a selection of anonymous cases independently, which police have earlier resolved with an OoCD.

-The aim of the panel is to decide whether the method of disposal is considered appropriate, based on a review of the information available at the time of the OoCD.
-The panel cannot re-open a case and has no referral or appeals capability.
-Itl assesses the process and identifies any learning from it to assist police to continuously improve.
+The aim of the panel is to decide whether the method of disposal is appropriate, based on a review of the information available at the time of the OoCD.
+The panel cannot re-open a case.
+It also has no referral or appeals capability.
+The panel assesses the process and identifies any learning to help police improve.
 The panel meets quarterly and identifies key themes to scrutinise.

-Members aim to provide transparency and accountability as well as increase the public’s understanding, confidence and trust in how both police forces use OoCDs.
+Members aim to provide transparency and accountability as well as increase public understanding, confidence and trust in how both forces use OoCDs.

 Summary of Recent Cases Considered